Unemployment rates are down to 4.1% compared to 5% in February 2016. This suggests that Brexit has had little impact on job opportunities so far.

 The cost of your weekly food shop could go up, due to our reliance on food we import from EU countries and the weakening pound.

 According to a study by mySupermarket, food prices increased at the end of last year, but were still 3% lower than they were in December 2015.

 Here is how the price of essential groceries at Tesco were affected 12 months after the Brexit vote :

 |Pint of milk||45p||45p|

 How much you pay for your weekly shop also depends on which supermarket you use.
 For example, Aldi and Lidl's prices look to remain unchanged because they stock a small range of products, and don't sell branded goods.

 Ofgem have put price caps in place for prepayment energy customers, but energy prices are still rising.
-The following energy providers will be putting their prices up in March 2017:
+The following energy providers announced price increases in March 2017:

-Scottish Power standard duel fuel will go up by 7.8%
+Scottish Power standard duel fuel increased by 7.8%

 Switching your energy supplier ahead of price increases could help you save hundreds of pounds on your energy bills each year.

 The AA's Fuel Price Report shows that the price of fuel has increased since the Brexit vote.